Hiking the Waʻahila Ridge Trail to Mt. Olympus (ʻAwaʻawaloa) on Oʻahu, Hawaiʻi

 Waʻahila Ridge Trail

-The flat spot in the photo below is not the summit of Mt.
+This flat spot in the photo below is where Waʻahila Ridge meets the Koʻolau Summit Trail (KST), but this is not the summit of Mt.
 Olympus.

 Waʻahila Ridge Summit View (Not Mt.
 Olympus)